Pesto alla Genovese: The Best Authentic Italian Basil Pesto

 While basil pesto really is easy to make there are a few common mistakes that people may make that I want to help you avoid.

-1. Chop Your Ingredients Finely: Making pesto the traditional Italian way will require about 20-30 minutes of finely chopping ingredients and then grinding together with a mortar and pestle until a beautiful sauce forms.
+1. Chop Your Ingredients Finely: Making pesto the traditional Italian way will require about 20-30 minutes of finely chopping ingredients.
+After chopping, you will then need to grind then together with a mortar and pestle until a beautiful sauce forms.
 This process takes times and if you try to cut corners you will end up with a lumpy pesto sauce.

-2. Do Not Over Process: If you choose to use a food processor to make your basil pesto you absolutely need to make sure that you do not over process your pesto it will turn from more of a sauce or dip into a paste.
+2. Do Not Over Process: If you choose to use a food processor to make your basil pesto do not over process your pesto.
+It will turn from more of a sauce or dip into a paste.
 While it still would taste great the consistency won’t be as appealing so make sure you don’t over process.

 4. De-Stem Your Basil Leaves: No one wants stems in their pesto, make sure you remove the stems of your basil before making your pesto.